johnny353535/yoi/docs/_pages/components/button.md

 ## Modification

-Use [YOI Utility Classes](utilities/) to override button styles and create custom buttons.
-Use this option wisely and only for special cases where no standard button style works for you!
+Use [utilities](utilities/) to override button styles and create custom buttons:

 ```html
 <!-- example -->